lindenb/jvarkit/docs/XContaminations.md

 # XContaminations

-For @AdrienLeger2 : cross contamination between samples.
+For @AdrienLeger2 : cross contamination between samples by looking at the homozygous genotypes.

 ## Usage